-The Weka support cloud (Weka Home) collects event information from the Weka clusters in order to improve the support process.
-Consequently, it is highly recommended to enable the system to upload events to Weka Home, since this will enable the provision of proactive support if any irregularities are recognized in system behavior.
-Additionally, when troubleshooting, this enables the provision of better and quicker response from the Weka Support Team.
+The Weka support cloud (Weka Home) collects events and statistics information from the Weka clusters in order to improve the support process.
+Consequently, it is highly recommended to enable the system to upload events and statistics to Weka Home, since this will enable the provision of proactive support if any irregularities are recognized in system behavior.
+Additionally, when troubleshooting, this enables the provision of better and quicker responses from the Weka Support Team.

 To enable the uploading of data to Weka Home, perform the following: